Cyber Practice Leader, Marsh US

 Here’s what you should understand about these trends in relation to your own risk management.

-Any organization that uses technology or data has a cyber risk exposure.
+Any organization that uses technology or data has potential cybersecurity exposure.
 The list of cyber risks is endless, and disruptions to your business can have an enormous impact on your operations and the bottom line.
 But cyber, like any business risk, can be understood, measured, and managed.

-When it comes to managing cyber risk and threat exposures, companies typically gravitate toward technology solutions, including security hardware and software, cyber consulting and penetration testing services, and cyber risk scorecards.
+When it comes to managing cyber risk and threat exposures, companies typically gravitate toward technology solutions, including cybersecurity hardware and software, cybersecurity consulting and penetration testing services, and cyber risk scorecards.
 However, despite spending millions, most organizations lack a true view of organizational cyber risk and its potential economic and operational impact on their business.

 Our clients look to us for our unique ability to help them better manage cyber risk throughout their organization and improve their resilience.
-We can help you quantify your cyber risk exposures with scenario-based loss modeling, benchmark potential cyber event losses and costs, consider the effectiveness of cybersecurity controls from a financial perspective, and assess the economic efficiency of multiple cyber insurance program structures.
+We can help you:

 Cyber Practice Leader, Marsh US